Nest and Eggs

 26. When will they fledge?

 Great Blue Heron fledglings leave the nest between 49-81 days.
 In 2012, the young fledged 60-69 days after the first nestling hatched.
+In 2013, the young fledged 57- 63 days after the first nestling hatched.
 The exact dates of fledgling vary from year to year.

 27. How big are the nestlings?